 In 1987, there was a movie called Back to the Beach, which I saw on video a bunch of times and really dug.
 But it was loosely based on a series of Beach Party movies from the 1960s, which I'd never seen (they were before my time).
-Since then, I've seen a couple of the old movies, and hopefully will see them all, eventually.
-Meanwhile, I don't think I'll bother actually rating any of these movies, since I think they're kinda lame compared to the 1987 movie.
+But I did see them eventually.
+I think they're pretty redonkulous, and not nearly as good as the 1987 movie.
 But they're kinda fun, if you watch them at least semi-ironically.
 Seeing them could also be kind of useful for understanding the influence the movies had on pop culture, such as a scene in one episode of Family Guy.
-And of course, the swimsuit-clad girls tend to have a certain retro sex appeal, I guess.
-Especially Annette....
+Anyway...

 There's also an anthropologist named Robert Sutwell, who's studying the beach kids and comparing them to various primitive cultures for a new book he's writing.
 He has an assistant named Marianne, who obviously likes him, though he's pretty oblivious.
 He ends up making contact with Dolores, hoping she'll help him in his research, but she mainly wants to use him to make Frankie jealous.
 Their first contact comes when Sutwell rescues Dolores from Eric Von Zipper, the rather dim (but amusing) leader of a gang of bikers.
 Von Zipper spends a lot of the rest of the movie wanting to get revenge against Sutwell.